-Central coast school districts react to vaccine requirements for in-person school | NewsChannel 3-12
+Central Coast school districts react to vaccine requirements for in-person school | NewsChannel 3-12

 The Santa Maria Joint Union High School district says it has not received any official notification on the order.

-Santa Maria Bonita Distirct says the decision was not unexpected and administrators say the vaccine will be added to a list of other ones required like chicken pox.
+The Santa Maria-Bonita School District says the decision was not unexpected and administrators say the vaccine will be added to a list of other ones required like chicken pox.

 School administrators add that it will be another addition to ensure the health and safety of students.